How do you clean laser engraved wood? Complete Guide

 Excessive heat is produced when a laser beam hits your material.
 It is critical to evacuate the heat otherwise, the temperature of the wood will rise.
 This will undoubtedly result in burn marks if the heat dissipation is inadequate.
 For engraving, a honeycomb table is always recommended.
 It not only protects the table area beneath it, but it also prevents burn marks due to its excellent heat dissipation.

-For detailed information on the honeycomb tables we recommend for laser engravers, it would be helpful to read the article I wrote here.
+For detailed information on the honeycomb tables we recommend for laser engravers, it would be helpful to read this article I wrote here.

 5. Use Laser Engraving Transfer Tape